 - is cost-effective;

 - allows fertility to return quickly after removal;

 - offers immediate protection against pregnancy if inserted in the first 5 days of the menstrual cycle (when you have your period);

 - can be used while breast feeding;

-- do not interfere with intercourse; and
+- does not interfere with sexual spontaneity; and

 - may cause irregular vaginal bleeding or/and spotting;

-- may cause a small scar due to the incision made during insertion/removal;
+- may cause a small scar;

 - should not be used by women taking certain medicines (including anti-seizure medicines, certain antibiotics and St John’s wort) that reduce the effectiveness of the implants.